mrazam110/MRTextField/README.md

 and ENJOY!!

-#You can use without IBDesignable
+#You can use in code

-Step 1.
-Drag and Drop the UITextField

-Step 2.
-In Identity Text, in Custom class, change UITextField to MRTextField

 All the properties will work same as the UITextField
 ````swift